What is Double Glazing?

 About 6 months ago we also came across Ecoease – these are easily removable secondary glazing panes made from PolyEthylene Terephthalate (PET) which is a recyclable plastic.
 This type of secondary glazing is growing in popularity since it is easy to install, helps prevent condensation, a fraction of the price of double glazing and easily removable (so you can take it off in the summer and put in back in place in the winter).

-If you are interested in finding out more about Ecoease secondary glazing, please visit our energy efficiency store here.
+If you are interested in finding out more about Ecoease secondary glazing, please visit them here.